Ford and Cadillac SUVs, Toyota sports car star at auto show

 Here are the big unveils coming up for the show, which opens to the public from Jan.
 19 through 27:

+Toyota, normally associated with bland but reliable people haulers, wants to create some excitement for its brand by reviving the Supra GR sports car.
+If it lives up to its looks, the move might just work.
+Toyota unveiled the low-slung two-seater Monday, and it’s reminiscent of the car that developed a cult following when it was on the market from 1978 to 2002.
+The rear-drive 2020 Supra is powered by a 335-horsepower 3-liter twin-turbo inline six-cylinder engine mated to what Toyota calls a fast-shifting eight-speed automatic transmission with paddle shifters.
+Toyota expects the Supra to have a zero-to-60 mph time of 4.1 seconds, with an electronically limited top speed of 155 mph.
+The Supra has an even weight distribution and low center of gravity for handling.
+It sits low, has mildly flared fenders and a low center grille with big air intakes that gives it an aggressive, athletic look.
+The Supra will be in U.S. showrooms this summer.
+It will start at $49,990.
+Gas mileage wasn’t released.

-CADILLAC
+CADILLAC XT6

 The marketing folks at General Motors’ Cadillac brand are hoping the new XT6 big SUV will carve out a niche in the crowded market for utilities with three rows of seats but aren’t so huge they’re considered trucks.
 The six- to seven-passenger XT6 has a chiseled Caddy look and unique premium luxury materials to set it apart, but it’s going against well-appointed luxury versions of the Chevrolet Traverse, GMC Acadia and Buick Enclave, as well as entries from BMW, Audi and other automakers.
 It’s also got the same engine as the other brands, a 3.6-liter V6 that puts out 310 horsepower, and a nine-speed automatic transmission.
 The XT6 has a suite of standard safety features including automatic emergency braking, blind spot detection and rear cross traffic alert.
 It goes on sale in the summer as a 2020 model in the U.S. Price and gas mileage weren’t announced.